-NOTE 8 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES

-Commitments The Authority entered into an Employment Agreement with the Executive Director, effective January 6, 2023.
-The Agreement is automatically renewed for an additional 5 years, unless due notice is given by either party.
-The Executive Director may terminate the Agreement at any time, if at least sixty days written notice is given.
+Commitments The Authority renewed an Employment Agreement with the Executive Director, effective January 1, 2022.
+The Agreement is for five years.
+It may be renewed automatically, upon approval of the board.
+The Executive Director may terminate the Agreement at any time, if at least thirty days written notice is given.

-The Agreement may be terminated by the Authority for cause, if at least thirty days written notice is given, and due process is followed.
-If the Executive Director is terminated without cause, the Authority is obligated to pay a lump sum equal to the salary and benefits he would have received for the remainder of the five year term.
-If the Executive Director leaves for any reason, the Authority is obligated to pay all unused but earned annual leave.
-Accrued sick leave is not paid.
+The Agreement may be terminated by the Authority for cause, if at least thirty days written notice is given.
+If the Executive Director is terminated without cause, the Authority is obligated to pay a lump sum equal to the salary and benefits he would have received for the remainder of the three year term.
+If the Executive Director leaves for any reason, the Authority is obligated to pay all unused but earned annual leave, in accordance with the Employment Agreement.